 Information about an attorney’s fitness to represent Indigent Persons is confidential and exempt from Public Records Act under Section 74-105(18)(a), Idaho Code. ( )

 Independent Advocate.
-The county will not take action against a Defending Attorney for advocating for Indigent Persons. ( )
+A Defending Attorney exercising their professional or ethical obligations or advocating for policies supporting constitutional representation of Indigent Persons is not cause for discipline or termination.
+Nothing in this Subsection .03 is intended to prohibit the discipline or termination of a Defending Attorney who has violated county employment policy or Idaho Rules of Professional Conduct. ( )

 Independence.
-The county will limit prosecutor involvement in public defense matters that may jeopardize the independence of any Defending Attorney or undermine the delivery of public defense. ( )
+The county will limit prosecutor involvement in public defense matters that may jeopardize the independence of any Defending Attorney or undermine the delivery of public defense ( )

 Independent Contract Review.
-The county should engage independent legal counsel to review and negotiate Defending Attorney Contracts. ( )
+The county should engage independent legal counsel to negotiate Defending Attorney Contracts. ( )

 – 039.
 (RESERVED)